Editor’s Note: This post was updated on September 19, 2019, for accuracy and comprehensiveness. It was originally published on August 13, 2015

 Bringing Yourself Back Into Balance

 Maintaining a balanced ratio of approximately 3:2 is ideal for optimal health.
-If you find that your body water is beginning to fall out of balance, there are some things you can do.
-Fortunately, these tips aren’t anything you already haven’t heard before: maintain a healthy diet and exercise regularly.
+If you find that this ratio is beginning to fall out of balance, there are some things you can do.
+Fortunately, these tips aren’t anything you already haven’t heard before: maintaining a healthy diet, staying hydrated by drinking enough water, and exercising regularly.

 Avoiding excess ECW is ideal.
 From a dietary standpoint, one simple change that can work to reduce excess ECW is reducing the amount of sodium (salt) in your diet.
 Sodium is located primarily in your ECW, and when excess sodium is introduced into the body, the body’s natural response is to draw water out of your cells at the expense of your ICW.
 Reducing your sodium intake has a number of positive health benefits, so this tip can be considered simply a best practice for optimal health in addition to being a tactic for reducing high ECW.

-On the flip side, increasing ICW can be achieved by increasing your Lean Body Mass/increasing muscle mass through exercise.
-As the muscle cells increase in size, they will require more water to maintain their function.
+On the flip side, increasing your ICW can be achieved by increasing your Lean Body Mass/increasing muscle mass through exercising.
+As the muscle cells grow in size, they will require more water to maintain their function.
 Exercise has the additional benefit of combating obesity, and as fat mass is reduced, ECW increases due to obesity will decline over time.